If you play jazz guitar – or are starting learn – chances are you know some of the great musicians who played Gibsons.

 By the dawn of the 60’s Gibson dominated the jazz guitar world and the Gibson f-hole archtop (in all its different editions) still acknowledged as the quintessential jazz guitar today.

-Between 1976 and 1984, guitar production was moved to Nashville, Tennessee, and the company went through a number of lean years, ownership changes, bankruptcy and restructuring.
+Between 1976 and 1984, guitar production was moved to Nashville, Tennessee, and the company went through a number of lean years, ownership changes, bankruptcy and restructuring, partly caused by the rise in prominence of cheaper Japanese guitar brands.

 Many of their key models have survived through the years, although suffering with variable quality control and materials used.